tytydraco/yessleep/out/I_Stage_Luxury_Houses_For_A_Living_I_Found_A_Strange_Set_Of_Rules.md

 V issues our bags, and i’ve used the same one for the entire 6 years I’ve worked here, so I know exactly what’s supposed to be in it.

 A few hours ago, I was digging through the bag looking for a specific hex key for the Kit48 dining set, when my fingers hit something bulky at the bottom.
-It was rectangular and hard, but it was *into* the lining of the bag.
+It was rectangular and hard, but it was sewn *into* the lining of the bag.

 I’ve never felt it there before.